Configuration spaces of circles in the plane: Configuration spaces of points, circles, and disks

 \subsection{Configurations of disks in the plane}

 In this subsection we prove that configurations of disks in the plane encode the same information as configurations of points in the plane.
+This result is not new, see \cite[Lemma 5.49]{idrissireal}, but we include it for completeness.
 We emphasize that we consider disks of all positive radii, anywhere in the plane.
 As a remark, if one only considers disks of a fixed radius, and restricts them to live in an infinite strip, then more interesting topology can occur \cite{alpert2021configuration}.

 Let

 be the map that sends $(D_1,\dots,D_n)$ to $(\vec{c}(D_1),\dots,\vec{c}(D_n))$, where $\vec{c}(D_i)\in\R^2$ is the center of $D_i$.
 Note that $\Psi$ is $S_n$-equivariant, and so induces a map